 - CLA recommends that you use their Check Permissions search tool to check coverage

 UK: all books and journals unless specifically excluded by the copyright holder

 Other countries: see the International Territories section of the CLA website.

 - Can I make a scanned copy of a print journal article or book chapter available for my students?

-- You should not scan a print journal or book if the Library already provides access to an electronic version – instead you should provide a link to the electronic version: for information about this see Linking to Online Articles.
+First check whether the University has access to an electronic version.
+If so you should link to it via your reading list: for information about this see Linking to Online Articles.

 - Can I make multiple copies of an electronic journal article or e-book chapter?
 Can I put it on SurreyLearn for my students?